kha8128/kha8128.github.io/content/about.md

 ---
 title: "About"
 ---
 Greetings!
-I am Hyuna Kwon, a postdoctoral researcher at Lawrence Livermore National Lab.
-My research focuses on computational chemistry, machine learning, and materials science.
+I am **Dr. Hyuna Kwon**, a postdoctoral researcher at Lawrence Livermore National Laboratory (LLNL) in the Quantum Simulations Group.
+My research focuses on **computational chemistry and AI-driven materials science**, with applications in **energy storage** and **environmental remediation**.

-I am passionate about the intersection of AI and materials discovery, particularly in energy applications and sustainability.
-Please check out my CV, publications, and projects for more details about my work.
+I received my **Ph.D. in Chemical Environmental Engineering** from the [University of California, Riverside (UCR)](https://www.ucr.edu) in 2023, where I was advised by [Dr. De-en Jiang](https://faculty.ucr.edu/~djiang/).
+My Ph.D. research specialized in using machine learning models to predict PFAS degradation and bioactivity.
+Prior to that, I earned my **B.Sc. in Energy Resources and Chemical Biological Engineering** from [Seoul National University](https://en.snu.ac.kr/) in 2018.

+At LLNL, I am actively involved in several collaborative projects, including the [DOE Hydrogen Consortium](https://www.energy.gov/eere/fuelcells/hydrogen-consortia) and the [Ensembles of Photosynthetic Nanoreactors (EPN)](https://epn.chem.uci.edu/), focusing on sustainable energy solutions.